kkrt-labs/kakarot-ssj/docs/general/contract_storage.md

 Instead of having $n$ contracts with `write_storage` and `read_storage` entrypoints, the only way to update the storage of a Kakarot contract is now through executing SLOAD / SSTORE internally to KakarotCore.

+Regarding the security of such a design, we can reason about the probability of a collision occurring when interacting with this shared storage.
+[65M contracts](https://dune.com/queries/2284893/3744521) have been deployed on
+Ethereum so far.
+If we assume that Kakarot could reach the same number of contracts, that would leave us with a total of
+$2^{251} / 65\cdot10^6 \approx 2^{225}$ slots per contract.
+Even with a
+hypothetical number of 100 billion contracts, we would still have around
+$2^{214}$ storage slots available per contract.

+Considering the birthday paradox, the probability of a collision occurring, given $2^{214}$ randomly chosen slots, is roughly $1/2^{107}$.
+This is a very low probability, which is considered secure by today's standards.
+We can therefore consider that the collision risk is negligible and that this storage layout doesn't introduce any security risk to Kakarot.
+For reference, Ethereum has 80 bits of security on its account addresses, which are 160 bits long.

+But, as we're looking for maximum compatibility between "pure" Starknet contracts and "Kakarot" Starknet contracts, this design is not ideal from a compatibility perspective.
+It requires us to keep an internal accounting of the balances of each account, and to expose external entrypoints in order to query the balances of each account.
+This is not ideal, as it completely breaks the compatibility with Starknet.

+### Tracking and reverting storage changes

+The storage mechansim presented in the [Local State](./local_state.md) section enable us to revert storage changes by using a concept similar to Geth's journal.
+Each storage change will be stored in a `StateChangeLog` implemented using a `Felt252Dict` data structure, that will associate each modified storage address to its new value.
+This allows us to perform three things:

+- When executing a transaction, instead of using one `storage_write_syscall` per SSTORE opcode, we can simply store the storage changes in this cache state.
+At the end of the transaction, we can finalize all the storage writes together and perform only one `storage_write_syscall` per modified storage address.
+- When reading from storage, we can first read from the state to see if the storage slot has been modified.
+If it's the case, we can read the new value from the state instead of performing a `storage_read_syscall`.
+- If the transaction reverts, we won't need to revert the storage changes manually.
+Instead, we can simply not finalize the storage changes present in the state, which can save a lot of gas.

 ```mermaid
 sequenceDiagram